 Upon successful completion of a course, a student may request a transcript from Farmingdale.
 Acceptance by other SUNY schools is typical.
 While no guarantee can be offered for all American colleges and universities, we have found that such credits earned with a grade of C or better are accepted by a broad range of public and private institutions.

-The fee is $140.00 per course.
-If you are a student enrolled in the free or reduced lunch program, you are eligible for reduced tuition at the rate of $70.00 per course.
+The fee is determined by the credits assigned to the course.
+A one credit course is $50, a two credit course is $100, a three credit course is $140, and a four credit course is $180.
+If you are a student enrolled in the free or reduced lunch program, you are eligible for reduced tuition at the rate of 50% per course.
 Confirmation of eligibility is required from your school by contacting either a guidance counselor, school nurse or other school administrator.

 Read, complete and sign the registration and parental consent forms handed out by either a Farmingdale State College representative during a class visit or your high school teacher.
 Return them to your teacher with a check or money order (cash is not accepted) payable to Farmingdale State College.
 Please be sure to include the student’s full name on the front of the check or money order.